 HQ: Krakow, Poland

-edrone is an AI-powered CRM tool popular for driving sales and boosting productivity. edrone recognizes data as a critical aspect of e-commerce and leverages it to create personalized client experiences. edrone's features are designed specifically for e-commerce.
+edrone is an AI-powered CRM tool designed for e-commerce businesses, aimed at boosting sales and productivity.
+Using data as a key aspect, edrone creates personalized client experiences.

-The CRM automates on-site and off-site marketing tasks like abandoned cart recovery and smart recommendations.
-You can also deploy an automated loyalty program to restore lost leads and former customers.
+The CRM also automates on-site and off-site marketing tasks, including abandoned cart recovery and smart recommendations, and a loyalty program to restore lost leads and former customers.

 Founded: 2000